L'écume des jours (opera)

-L'écume des jours (English: The Foam of Days) is an opera in three acts (14 scenes) by the Russian composer Edison Denisov.
+L'écume des jours (English: The Foam of Days) is an opera in three acts (14 scenes) composed by the Russian composer Edison Denisov in 1981.
 The French (also German and Russian) text is by the composer based on the novel of the same title by Boris Vian.
-It was composed in 1981.

 Composition history

 Denisov conceived of the opera in the 1970s, and he worked on it up until 1981.
 The libretto is written in French.
 In it, Denisov used text from the novel and from numerous songs by Boris Vian.
 He also used religious texts, including a song by an anonymous author (14th tableau), a text from a funeral liturgy (13th tableau), and the Latin text from the mass (Credo and Gloria – 2nd tableau) and from the requiem (Agnus dei and Requiem aeternam – 13th tableau).

 Denisov defined his opera as a lyrical drama.
 The musical language is typical of Denisov's music of the 1980s with complex chromatic vocal lines, dissonant harmony and rich orchestral textures.
 There are many quotations, hidden quotations or allusions to music of different styles and epochs: songs by Duke Ellington, American jazz, French chanson, or Gregorian chant.
 All of these are veiled and transformed in some way, and even the quotation from Wagner’s Tristan und Isolde has a jazzy hue.

 The duration of the work is 2 hours and 20 minutes.
 It was published by Le Chant du Monde in Paris.